Travel archive:

 Between Domodossola, Novara, Valais and the Aosta Valley, ancient trade routes have connected cultures for centuries.
 Long before the countries we know today took form, a distinct and flourishing cultural landscape emerged here – one that still lingers in the architecture, the language, and the rhythm of life.

-The town of Aosta becomes our base for several nights.
-Set against a dramatic alpine backdrop, it offers a rare combination of Roman heritage, mountain culture, and a culinary identity shaped by both Italy and France.
+Returning to the Italian side of the Alps, Aosta offers a rare combination of Roman heritage, mountain culture, and a culinary identity shaped by both Italy and France.
 Neither one nor the other, Aosta carries its own quiet identity – where influences meet and blend with remarkable ease.
 It is also, perhaps unexpectedly, home to some of the finest gelato in Italy.
+Valle d'Aosta is a region where nature, history and culture remain deeply intertwined.